appscode/blog/content/post/stash-v2021.08.02/index.md

 ### Bug Fix and Enhancements

-We have also squashed few bugs and added few enhancements in this release.
-Here is the some of the highlighting fixes & enhancements.
+We have also squashed a few bugs and added few enhancements in this release.
+Here are some of the highlighting fixes & enhancements.

 - **Fix High Memory Usage Issue:** Some of our users were seeing spike in memory usage by Stash backup process after upgrading to Stash `v2021.06.23`.
-We have fix the issue in this release.
+We have fixed the issue in this release.
 Your memory usage should be stable again after upgrading to `v2021.08.02`.
 - **Support Kubernetes 1.22.x:** We have upgraded the underlying libraries to support Kubernetes 1.22.x.
 Now, Stash should work flawlessly with Kubernetes 1.22.x.
-- **Fix Region Issue with S3 Backend:** Some of our user were facing issue with custom region in S3 backend.
-We have fix this issue.
+- **Fix Region Issue with S3 Backend:** Some of our users were facing issues with custom region in S3 backend.
+We have fixed this issue.
 Now, Stash should work with custom region for S3 and S3 compatible backends.
 - **Added Duration Column:** We have added `DURATION` column in `kubectl get` output for BackupSession and RestoreSession.
 You can now check how much time it took to complete the backup and restore process directly in `kubectl get` output.
 Here, is an example:

 ```bash
 # BackupSession
 ❯ kubectl get backupsession -n demo